industrial-edge/wincc-unified-on-IE/docs/further_engineering_workflows.md

 > **Note:**
 > The URL must be reachable from the runtime client where the WinCC Unified screen is opened.
 Depending on the Industrial Edge application, additional login, permissions or certificate handling may be required.

+## How to exchange HMI variables with IIH Essentials